 Broadband usage guide: how much data do you need?

 Summary: How much broadband will you use and what size plan do you need?
-We look at the types of usage and how much each you might use.
+We take a look at common online services and pass-times.

-Some online activities require almost no data across your month, while others can use hundreds of times more.
+Some online activities require almost no data across your month, others can use hundreds or thousands of times more.
 It's important to understand your usage habits so that you don't end up paying for a bigger plan than you need.

-All of our measurements were taken using an ADSL2+ connection that usually maxes out in the 16Mb/s – 20Mb/s range.
+All of our measurements were taken using an ADSL2+ connection that usually maxes out in the 16Mb/s range.

 Bits & Bytes

-Unfortunately, connection and download speeds are measured using a different unit than the size of the file being transferred.
+The speed at which your internet connection operates is measured using a different standard than the size of the information being transferred.
 It's as if we used kilometres per hour to measure speed, but only measured the distance traveled in miles.
 It's dumb, but that's what we have to work with.

-Bits: a bit is the smaller of the two.
-It is commonly used to measure connection or download speeds.
+Bits: a bit is commonly used to measure connection or download speeds.
 The symbol for a bit is a lower-case 'b'.
 This is the same for megabits (Mb), gigabits (Gb) and other larger bit measurements.

 Bytes: a byte is 8x larger than a bit.
 It is commonly used to measure the size of a file.
 The symbol for a byte is an upper-case 'B'.
 The same is true for megabytes (MB), gigabytes (GB), etc.

-If you want to keep track of your usage when downloading, ignore the speed figure when it comes to judging how much data you are using.
+If you want to keep track of your usage when downloading, ignore the speed when it comes to judging how much data you are using.
 The important information is the size of the file being downloaded.
 This is what will affect your cap.

 Uploading counts as usage